The IKI ranking system is divided into two categories; Belts and Instructor Ranks.

 What follows are a few stories.
 I hope our members and readers find them helpful in understanding the ranking process and the challenges it presents.

-Two of my outstanding students were tested by myself and my instructor for the rank of green belt.
+Going back many years to when I taught children.
+Two of my outstanding students were tested by myself and by my instructor for the rank of green belt.
 Both passed and were awarded this important rank.
 A green belt is a high rank and one to be very proud of.
 Most students never reach this level.

 The students, one male and one female, were teenagers.
-They were very different.
-The male was above average height, strong and aggressive.
-During the testing he was praised for his intensity.
+They were as different as two students can be.
+The male was very tall for his age, strong and aggressive.
+During the testing he was praised by my teacher for his intensity.
 My teacher pointed out that when technique fails it is intensity that counts.

 The female was below average height for a girl, but super talented.
-In fact during the free fighting segment she flipped a larger male student using a judo throw and terrorized most of her opponents with her swift movements.
+In fact during the free-fighting segment of the test she flipped a larger male student with a judo throw and terrorized most of her opponents with her swift movements.

 As I have maintained good relations with my former students (I recently attended the wedding of the female student) I have been in touch with both for many years.
-Eventually, each one on their own, felt a need, so many years later, to come and explain to me why they quit, Why they had left the training that they loved so much.
+Eventually, each one on their own, felt a need, so many years later, to come and explain to me why they quit.
+Why they had left the training they had loved so much.

 The male: I was terribly angry.
 How could you give her the same rank as me!
 I was so much taller, stronger, faster, I could clobber her any day of the week.
 I was so offended that this little girl received the same rank as me I simply could not continue.
 Now, as an adult, I realize how foolish I was.

-There were several students who received ranks that I did not feel they deserved.
-I strongly felt they were not ready for these ranks and I was frustrated that my teacher awarded them these ranks.
+There were several students, classmates of mine, who received ranks that I did not feel they deserved.
+I felt strongly that they were not ready for these ranks, and I was frustrated that my teacher awarded them these ranks.
 However, I kept my mouth shut, far be it from me to challenge my teacher.
 I swallowed it.
+I never said a word to anyone.

-Later on he felt a need to explain to me.
+Later on, my teacher felt a need to explain to me.
 Perhaps he sensed my frustration.
-He certainly did not owe me an explanation, but perhaps since I was already a teacher, and I was assisting him as well, he felt it was educational for me to hear this reasoning.
+Perhaps he respected me as an important enough member of the dojo to deserve an explanation.
+He certainly did not owe me an explanation, but perhaps since I was already a teacher, and I was assisting him as well, he felt it was educational for me to hear his reasoning.

 "This fellow here, he is actually dyslexic.
 In the time it takes you to learn ten techniques he can learn only one.
-I know he only did one knife technique but for him that was a huge triumph.
+I know he only did one knife technique for his brown belt test but for him that was a huge triumph.

-And this fellow.
-Yes, he does not train as often as you.
-It is because he supports his mother, his grandmother and himself.
+And this fellow; Yes, he does not train as often as you do.
+It is because he support his mother, his grandmother and himself.
 He works crazy hours.
-He needs this rank in order to continue teaching at the school where he is employed.
+He needs this in order to continue teaching at the school where is employed.
 He might not be up to your level but he will get there, but he must have that rank now.

 And that fellow who just earned his brown belt, he is suffering from asthma.
-For him to last that long during the free fighting session is a huge accomplishment.
-So he may not have fought so well but for him it is a major personal triumph."
+For him to last that long during the free-fighting session is a huge accomplishment.
+So he may not have fought so well but for him it is a major triumph."

 I was humbled.

-My teacher, the "Bad Ass", the special commando tough guy, had more compassion and understanding that I had ever imagined.
-He fully understood each person's individual circumstances; health, family, financial status, and took all this into account.
+My teacher, the so called "Bad Ass", the special forces commando tough guy, had more compassion, softness and understanding than I had ever imagined.
+He fully understood each person's individual circumstances; health, family situation, financial status, and he took all this into account.

-I was humbled but I learned a very valuable lesson.
-I use this lesson now as a teacher.
-No one but me knows what is behind a certain ranking decision.
-No one needs to know.
-I have earned that right just as my teacher did.
+I was humbled but I learned a very valuable lesson now as a teacher.
+No one but me (the teacher) knows what is behind a certain ranking decision.
+No one needs to know, it is private.
+I have earned that right just as my teacher did before me.

-I know I was not the most talented but no one worked harder, no one.
+I know I was not the most talented or gifted but no one worked harder, no one.

 When it came time for black belt testing, I was not the first to be tested.
-When I was tested there were others who were tested with me.
+Initially I was passed over.
+When I was finally tested there were others who were tested with me.
 One fellow in particular upset me.
-He was in law school, lived father away and did not train anymore near as much as I did.
+He was in law school, lived farther away and did not train anywhere near as much as I did.
+He popped in now and then, when he could, when he felt like it.

 Yes, I admit, he was an outstanding fighter, so carefree.
 But he missed training sessions and then showed up like nothing had happened.
 He received the same rank as me.